Addressing the challenge of urban decline and the planned renaissance of our cities.

 It is important that in your application you are able to demonstrate your capacity to perform well in intellectually demanding environments.
 Evidence to this could be provided by a combination of a good academic qualification, relevant professional experience, your references, etc.

-Applications are considered and decisions on offers of admission are arrived at in the order that applications are received.
-Nominations for grants and sponsorships from various sources usually close in the Spring.
+The UCL admissions procedure for all applications for postgraduate programmes (including MArch, MRes, MA, MSc and Postgraduate Diploma) normally takes between 4 and 12 weeks.
+Generally, applications are considered and decisions on offers of admission are arrived at in the order that applications are received.
 Therefore, applicants are advised to apply earlier rather than later.